 IMPORTANT: Group classes are NOT suitable for those with acute injuries or serious back problems.
 If you have had a back problem, one-on-one attention is needed.
-Pilates is not suitable during the acute phase of any injury.
 If post-surgery or injured, you are advised to come privately.
-If you are a complete beginner, taking at least one private lesson is advisable before joining a group mat class that has been running for some time.
+If you are a complete beginner, taking a few private lessons is advisable before joining a group mat class that has been running for some time.

 Always seek clearance from your doctor if suffering from any acute back problem before starting exercise.

 What class should I come to?

 Bear in mind that even if you are very fit, you need to understand the basics and be able to apply the principles of pilates before you move on to the increased balance and co-ordination challenges of the level two or intermediate classes – otherwise you may as well go to a general fitness class.
 There are always modifications to work to your ability – whether that is a) doing more reps or lengthening your levers to make an exercise harder OR b) doing fewer reps or paring a move right back to its essence.